Episode 3

 I can kind of relate to that.

-Well, she fucked up.
+Well, she up.

 But people don't understand you not having a home.